6 ECMAScript Data Types and Values

 1. If x is NaN, return NaN.

-2. Return the result of negating x; that is, compute a Number with the same magnitude but opposite sign.
+2. Return the negation of x; that is, compute a Number with the same magnitude but opposite sign.

 6.1.6.1.2 Number::bitwiseNOT ( x )